RainyGale/cisc-121-final-project/README.md

 ### Testing
 All possible cases were tested (and demonstrated to be handled) to avoid confusion for users:

+A valid target in the array:
 ![Alt text](/project_screenshots/Success.png?raw=true "Success")

+A valid target not in the array:
 ![Alt text](/project_screenshots/NotFound.png?raw=true "Not Found")

+An invalid target:
 ![Alt text](/project_screenshots/InvalidTarget.png?raw=true "Invalid Target")

+No array:
 ![Alt text](/project_screenshots/NoList.png?raw=true "No List")

 Here is an example of an execution log that users find in usage of the app:
 ![Alt text](/project_screenshots/ExecutionLog.png?raw=true "No List")

 ### AI Usage